-During 2012, our major water sources were the Amawalk Reservoir, located in the Town of Somers and the Catskill Aqueduct in the Town of Cortlandt.
-Prior to distribution, water at the Catskill and Amawalk Water Treatment Plants is treated with pH adjustment, coagulation, filtration, chlorine disinfection, fluoridation, and corrosion control.
+During 2016, our major water sources were the Amawalk Reservoir, located in the Town of Somers and the Catskill Aqueduct in the Town of Cortlandt.
+Prior to distribution, water at the Catskill and Amawalk Water Treatment Plants is treated with pH adjustment, coagulation, filtration, chlorine disinfection, fluoridation (see INFORMATION ON FLUORIDE ADDITION section of this report), and corrosion control.

-The NYS DOH has evaluated the susceptibility of water supplies statewide to potential contamination under the Source Water Assessment Program (SWAP), and their findings are summarized in the paragraphs below.
+The NYS Department of Health (DOH) has evaluated the susceptibility of water supplies statewide to potential contamination under the Source Water Assessment Program (SWAP), and their findings are summarized in the paragraphs below.
 It is important to stress that these assessments were created using available information and only estimate the potential for source water contamination.
 Elevated susceptibility ratings do not mean that source water contamination has or will occur for this potable water supply (PWS).
 Our water system provides treatment and regular monitoring to ensure the water delivered to consumers meets all applicable standards.

 We obtain water from the New York City water supply system.
 Water either comes from the Catskill watersheds west of the Hudson River and/or from the Amawalk watershed in Putnam and Westchester counties.
 The New York City Department of Environmental Protection (DEP) implements a series of programs to evaluate and protect source water quality within these watersheds.
 Their efforts focus on three important program areas: the enforcement of strengthened Watershed Rules and Regulations; the acquisition and protection of watershed lands; and implementation of partnership programs that target specific sources of pollution in the watersheds.
 Due to these intensive efforts, the SWAP methodologies applied to the rest of the state were not applied for this PWS.
-Additional information on the water quality and protection efforts in these New York City watersheds can be found at DEP's website:
+Additional information on the water quality and protection efforts in these New York City watersheds can be found at DEP's website: www.nyc.gov/dep/watershed.

-www.nyc.gov/dep/watershed.

 The main water quality concerns associated with land cover in these watersheds are agriculture and residential land uses which can contribute microbial contaminants, pesticides, and algae producing nutrients.
 There are also some concerns associated with wastewater, but advanced treatments which reduce contaminants are in place for most of these discharges.
 Additionally, the presence of other discrete facilities, such as landfills, chemical bulk storages, etc. could lead to some local impacts on water quality, but significant problems associated with these facilities are unlikely due to the size of the watershed and surveillance and management practices.
-In addition, the shallow nature of the Croton reservoirs, along with excess algae nutrients and the presence of wetlands in the watershed, contribute to periods of elevated water color and disinfection by-product precursor levels.